An Introduction to Machine Translation Quality Estimation

 - The post-editor—each post-editor approaches machine translation differently, some may under-edit, while others might instinctively distrust the output and over-edit instead.

 When it comes to the first two factors, Phrase does a lot to help mitigate them.
-The MT management tools in the Phrase Translate add-on empower the customer to make sure their expectations are always met, while the MT autoselect feature automatically recommends the best performing engine for every language pair.
+The MT management tools in the Phrase Language AI add-on empower the customer to make sure their expectations are always met, while the MT autoselect feature automatically recommends the best performing engine for every language pair.
 The remaining open challenge is the individual linguist.

 The human factor in MT quality estimation